 Court of King's Bench of Alberta

 #1A Sir Winston Churchill Square Edmonton, AB T5J 0R2

 To apply in Calgary, send the same material by email to:

 Calgary, AB T2P 5P7

-For information about the Court of Queen's Bench's articling program, please consult the articling brochure.
+For information about the Court of King's Bench's articling program, please consult the articling brochure.
 For further information, contact Robyn Mitchell, (Legal Counsel) in Edmonton, or Suzanne Vickers (Legal Counsel) in Calgary.

 In addition, these current Court articling students are willing to answer questions about the program: